Institute of Ecology and Silviculture

 Fax: 01 /2352-515

-The Institute of Ecology and Silviculture is one of the six Institutes of the Department of Forestry at the Faculty of Forestry of the University of Zagreb.
+The Institute of Ecology and Silviculture is one of the six Institutes of the Department of Forestry at the Faculty of Forestry and Wood Technology of the University of Zagreb.
 This is the largest Institute of the Faculty consisting of 23 employees, one of whom is professor emeritus, five full professors, two associate professors, three assistant professors, nine assistants and research novices, two professional associates, one senior technical associate, one administrative officer and one cleaning lady.

 The basic components of the Institute are the six groups of programme courses (Chairs/Lectures):